 There are few things as stressful as the passing of one’s parent or another close relative.
-Not only does one have to experience the loss of a loved one, but frequently the stress can bring out the unpleasant sides of some people, and issues such as sibling rivalry, resentment, or sense of unfairness all rear their ugly heads.
+Not only does one have to experience the loss of a loved one, but frequently the stress can bring out the unpleasant sides of some people, and issues such as sibling rivalry, resentment, or a sense of unfairness all rear their ugly heads.

 Should a sibling (or even another family member) decide they wish to contest a parent’s final wishes, it’s crucial to know what goes into a trust being overturned and how you can defend against such an action.

 Only an individual with “legal standing” can file such a lawsuit.
 Legal standing means that the person initiating the suit must be personally affected by the case’s outcome.
 Such individuals include disinherited or disadvantaged heirs.
-These would be family members who would have inherited more had a trust not been established and under usual state law standards.
+These would be family members who would have inherited more had a trust not been established, and under usual state law standards.

 In most cases, one can use four main grounds to challenge a trust’s validity.